narojkumar99/mapbox-navigation-android/README.md

 ## Contributing

 We welcome feedback, translations, and code contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detail.